farhi/remote-desktop/README.md

 - Supports authentication using SMTP, IMAP, LDAP and email.
 See "customize" section below.
 - Checks the server load to avoid DoS.
 See "customize" section below.
 - Handles both single-shot login, and re-entrant (persistent) connections.
-- Persistent connections allow to close the browser and re-connect later while the machine is still running.
-The connection information can also be shared to allow multiple users to collaborate.
-Beware: each will have mouse/keyboard control, so that friendly collaboration rules must be set in place.
+- Persistent connections allow to close the browser and re-connect later while the session is still running.
+The connection information can also be shared to allow multiple users to collaborate. :warning: Beware: all users will have mouse/keyboard control, so that friendly collaboration rules must be set in place.
 - Single-shot connections only allow one single connection.
-Any browser closing or machine shutdown will imply to loose the virtual machine.
+Any browser closing or virtual machine shutdown will imply to loose the virtual machine.
 However, this mode is lighter to handle for the server, and can be suited for e.g. tutorials and demo.
 - No need to install anything on the client side.
 - The rendering of the web service is responsive design.
 It adapts to the browser window size.